Tom Barthel Consulting

 Do you know what the second simplest thing you can do for your teenager is?

-Do you know a teenager or young adult with disappointing behavior?
+Do you know a teenager or young adult youth with disappointing behavior?

 Who is it that comes to mind?
 What’s their name?
-If it is someone else’s teen, you may feel opinionated.
-You may feel strongly about what should happen to set that young person straight.
+If it is someone else’s youth, you may feel opinionated.
+You may feel strongly about what should happen to set that person straight.

 You can make that happen.
-You can have your teen confront the truth and consequences of their own behaviour.
+You can have your teen and young adult confront the truth and consequences of their own behaviour.
 Read this email, learn its message and put the tips provided into action.

-If the person you thought of is someone else’s teen, take a small risk with your relationship and give those parents a call.
+If the person you thought of is someone else’s young person, take a small risk with your relationship and give those parents a call.
 Offer support and compassion, in whatever way that looks like to you, and forward them this email.
 Let them know that:

 If you are at all hesitant, give me a call and I will help you take that first step….